 Common in tropical and subtropical coastal waters of the Atlantic and Eastern Pacific, nurse sharks often inhabit reefs and rest during the day on sandy bottoms or in caves and crevices.
 They show a strong preference for certain resting sites, repeatedly returning to the same spot after hunting for food.

-They feed mostly at night on spiny lobsters and other crustaceans, small stingrays, sea urchins, squid, and bony fishes.
+Although they are generally sluggish, nurse sharks slurp up benthic, or bottom-dwelling, organisms with amazing speed.
+They feed on spiny lobsters and other crustaceans, small stingrays, sea urchins, squid and bony fishes.

-Female nurse sharks, averaging 7.5–9 feet in length and 165–230 pounds, are slightly larger than males.
+Female nurse sharks, averaging 7.5 to 9 feet in length and 165 to 230 pounds, are slightly larger than males.

-No species is known to regularly prey on nurse sharks, although they have been found in the stomach contents of lemon, tiger, bull, and great hammerhead sharks.
+No species is known to regularly prey on nurse sharks, although scientists have found evidence that they are sometimes food for other sharks, including lemon, tiger, bull and great hammerhead sharks.

 As curator of Blue Wonders: Reefs to Rainforests, Jay Bradley oversees the care of all animals in Blacktip Reef, Living Seashore, Shark Alley and more.

 Aquarium guests sometimes think this shark is in trouble when they see it lying on the bottom of the Shark Alley exhibit.
 In fact, this behavior is completely normal for this species, which is more active at night and (unlike some other species of shark) can breathe while lying still.
 Look for movement of the nurse shark’s gill slits as it pumps water over its gills to obtain oxygen.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.